mgutierrezc/judicial_biases/README.md

 # Measuring Biases in judges using textual data
+Judges can suffer from behavioral biases that could affect their decision-making during part of their daily activities.
+This is especially important in developing countries such as Peru, where the public sector faces several issues when trying to provide an optimal provision of goods and services to its citizens.
+Hence, finding a way to measure them is key in order to show and mitigate the effects of such biases.

-The idea of this project was to obtain a measure of gender bias using publicly available data from [judicial cases in Peru](https://cej.pj.gob.pe/cej/forms/busquedaform.html) and word embeddings.
+This project aims to tackle this challenge using natural language processing to obtain a measure of gender bias from publicly available data from [judicial cases in Peru](https://cej.pj.gob.pe/cej/forms/busquedaform.html).

-To achieve this goal, the pipeline of this repo did the following
+The pipeline of this repo does the following

 1. Create a parsed Corpus for each judge found on the sample for all the available years
 2. Create word embeddings for each judge using this data and Word2Vec